Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: The fitted BLR model

-Given the observed SED of J0529, $k_\mathrm{bol}\approx 2.5$ is clearly too low, while we also believe that the canonical average-SED case of $k_\mathrm{bol}=8.2$ from \citet{ric06} is presumably too high.
-Without data on the intrinsic disc emission at $\lambda < 900$~nm, this point cannot be settled.
-Using the two corrections, we thus infer conservatively that $\log{L_\mathrm{bol}/\mathrm{erg\,s^{-1}}} = 47.74-48.28$ and hence $\lambda_\mathrm{Edd} = 6-19$ which is substantially super-Eddington.
-In this regime, the luminosity increases only logarithmically with mass accretion rate \citep{abr88}, and there have been suggestions that the luminosity may saturate at a few to ten times $L_\mathrm{Edd}$ due to the decreasing radiative efficiency \citep{wat06,sad09}.
-More recent calculations indicate that at accretion rates of $\sim20-50~\dot{M}_\mathrm{Edd}$ the radiative efficiency remains high enough at $\gtrsim5$\% that one can have radiative luminosities of $10-20~L_\mathrm{Edd}$, but once the accretion rate reaches $\sim150~\dot{M}_\mathrm{Edd}$ the radiative efficiency drops to below 1\% \citep{jia19}.
-The super-Eddington accretion also leads to a thick disk with large scale heights (e.g. $H/R \sim 0.7$, \citealt{jia19,jia24,hop25a}) consistent with what we find in our model.
+\cite{ina20} noted that the accuracy of the numerical algorithms plays an important role in the outcome of the simulations, with reference to calculations by \citet{jia14,jia19}.
+In particular, \citet{jia19} state that at accretion rates of $\sim20-50~\dot{M}_\mathrm{Edd}$ the radiative efficiency remains high enough at $\gtrsim5$\% that one can have radiative luminosities of $10-20~L_\mathrm{Edd}$, but once the accretion rate reaches $\sim150~\dot{M}_\mathrm{Edd}$ the radiative efficiency drops to below 1\%.
+The super-Eddington accretion also leads to a thick disk with large scale heights (e.g. $H/R \sim 0.7$, \citealt{jia19,jia25,hop25a}) consistent with what we find in our model.
 Thus, J0529 may be characteristic of what is needed to grow massive black holes in the early universe \citep{ina20}: an extreme but physically plausible case of a QSO emitting close to its radiative limit in a regime where simulations indicate strong outflows are expected in a polar conical region.